StarLegacy/StarLegacy.Wiki/Planets/Trunkadis.md

 ## Quick Notes

 Big hills, huge trees.
 Spiders and creepers.
-This is the planet of Arimfea, the owner's nation.
-They make it clear they dislike colonizers who aren't in the nation and will kill anyone- yes anyone, even low levels and allies -who colonize without permission.
-The best way to survive here is to either join Arimfea or some other strong nation that is willing to stand up against Arimfea.
-Though in all honesty, you're better off choosing another planet to start a base.
+The entire planet was originally claimed by Arimfea, the owner's nation.
+It used to be feared and anyone who dared to step foot on this planet was destroyed immediately.
+The nation has long since fallen, but the planet continues to contain old relics of the time.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=Trunkadis)